codesandbox/codesandbox-client/packages/sandpack/README.md

 #### `updatePreview`

-Send new files or options to the preview.
+Send new sandbox info, like files and dependencies, to the preview.
 It will automatically hot update the preview with the new files and options.
 Accepts a single argument `sandboxInfo` of type `SandboxInfo`.

 #### `updateOptions`